Openbank-Java-Bootcamp/Italia-Midterm-Project/README.md

 6.Resources

 Overall relied on previous teachings and projects.
 Aswell as web searches through Google, Baeldung, Oracle, StackOverflow and Thorben-Janssen mainly.<br>
 Learned a valuable lesson on relying more on my Mentors and Peers which I wish I reached out to earlier.
 I am greatfull<br> for all the advice and gidance they shared with me.
+I trully learnt a whole lot this week :)